vsrinivas/fuchsia/docs/program_loading.md

 implementation can use the the [vDSO](vdso.md) [system call](syscalls.md) ABI, the `processargs` data, and the loader service facilities as it sees fit.
 The exact details of what handles and data they will receive via these protocols depend on the higher-layer program environment.
-Magenta's system processes use an ELF interpreter that implements basic ELF dynamic linking, and a simple implementation of the loader service.
+Zircon's system processes use an ELF interpreter that implements basic ELF dynamic linking, and a simple implementation of the loader service.

-Magenta's standard C library and dynamic linker have a [unified implementation](../third_party/ulib/musl/) originally derived from [`musl`](http://www.musl-libc.org/).
+Zircon's standard C library and dynamic linker have a [unified implementation](../third_party/ulib/musl/) originally derived from [`musl`](http://www.musl-libc.org/).
 It's identified by the `PT_INTERP` string `ld.so.1`.
 It uses the `DT_NEEDED` strings naming